cristian-guerrero/legion-go-tricks/README.md

   - fix:
     - run this script on Desktop mode
       - `curl -L https://raw.githubusercontent.com/aarron-lee/legion-go-tricks/main/add-lgo-xpad-rule.sh | sudo sh`
-    - if running a dualsense emulator (hhd or rogue), disable handycon too.
+    - if planning on running a dualsense emulator (hhd or rogue), disable handycon too.
       - `sudo systemctl disable --now handycon.service`
     - then reboot
 - Due to a bug in gamescope, FPS often gets artificially capped by Steam while the display is running at 144Hz.
 Usually it's 72fps